jcbhmr/bikeshed/README.md

 To create a release of this project:

-1. Run the gh release create workflow manually
+1. Run the "Create release" workflow manually.
+Choose `draft: true`.
-2. Choose `draft: true`
-3. Hope it works
-4. Manually check that things look OK
-5. Publish the draft release
+4. Check the draft release using the GitHub web UI.
+If it looks good, publish it!
-6. Update the copyable URLs in the Usage section
+6. Update the copyable URLs in the Usage section.

 ---